AlemayehuB/lin_prad/README.md

-[comment]: <> (It's a very good start to documentation for release!
-I have a few comments and we'll iterate. -Scott)
+> It's a very good start to documentation for release!
+I have a few comments and we'll iterate. -Scott

 # Linear Proton Radiography Reconstruction

-[comment]: <> (A longer description here would be helpful!
-One or two paragraphs.)
+> A longer description here would be helpful!
+One or two paragraphs.
-[comment]: <> (Describe what the use of this package is; e.g., taking a radiograph and reconstructing magnetic field map.)
+> Describe what the use of this package is; e.g., taking a radiograph and reconstructing magnetic field map.
-[comment]: <> (Cite Carlo's paper as the basis for this code: https://arxiv.org/abs/1603.08617)
+> Cite Carlo's paper as the basis for this code: https://arxiv.org/abs/1603.08617

 Python package for reconstructing magnetic fields and analyzing proton deflection data based on proton radiographyflux image